 - You need a high-speed internet connection.
 While high-speed internet is getting significantly more accessible, the reality is that large swaths of the country still don’t have the capacity to stream video to their phones or computers.

 - It’s going to be harder to find.
 While it is probably true that more games will be more available than ever before, you’re going to need to know where to look to find them.
 That won’t be a huge problem for dedicated fans, but it will make the league out of sight and out of mind for a lot of more casual fans.
 Most games won’t be on TV, which I’m sure is how a massive swath of fans are first exposed to the league.
 MLS is going to have work harder than ever to make that first impression.
-Chances are your local non-soccer bar isn’t going to be be able to put any random game on for you, either.
+Chances are your local non-soccer bar isn’t going to be able to put any random game on for you, either.

 Is this a good thing?

 I think I’d be suspicious of anyone who said the answer is an unequivocal “yes” because there’s still a lot that we don’t know.
 The biggest change in all of this is that it requires MLS to get into the broadcast production business without much evidence they know what they’re doing.
-Up until now, MLS has always relied on each team to produce their own broadcast.
+Up until now, MLS has always relied on each team to produce its own broadcast.
 For some teams who never really put much money or effort into that, this will surely be a massive improvement.
 For others, like the Sounders, I’m not as sure.

 As I already alluded to, I also think it’s going to put a lot more pressure on MLS to find new and innovative ways to reach new fans.